What Happens When Lived Experience Gets a Seat at the Design Table

 If you do not have that number, you are not measuring integration.

-You are measuring attendance.
+You are tracking attendance.

 Until next time, keep building what they said couldn't be built.